 All operations were in accordance with ISBN 07176 62063 Work with materials containing asbestos and ISBN 07176 28744 the asbestos licensed contractors guide.

 - No accidents other than first aid were recorded.

 - The project was completed within the specified timescale.

 - Approximately 98% of materials from the operation were recycled.

 - Consumable usage was as predicted, but with increased flame cutting, due to the thickness of the structural sections.

-- All environmental controls were in place & maintained at all times.
+- All environmental controls were in place and maintained at all times.

-Environmental targets for the contract were exceeded & no lost time or accidents were recorded.
+Environmental targets for the contract were exceeded and no lost time or accidents were recorded.

-Overall the project was a great success & showed that TDS can provide a professional solution to the challenges of the North Sea Decommissioning Market.
+Overall the project was a great success and showed that TDS can provide a professional solution to the challenges of the North Sea Decommissioning Market.